 It is truly hard to pinpoint the causes of Restless Leg Syndrome, which makes that just as frustrating as the actual condition.
 In the majority of cases, there’s no obvious cause.

 Some neurologists believe that the symptoms of Restless Legs Syndrome may have something to do with how the body handles a chemical called dopamine.
 Dopamine is involved in controlling muscle movement and may be responsible for the involuntary leg movements associated with Restless Legs Syndrome.

-It is said that RLS affects as many as 1 in 10 people in the UK at some point in their life.
+Restless Leg Syndrome affects as many as 1 in 10 people in the UK at some point in their life.
 The condition is more common in women, and in middle age.
-Women are twice as likely to develop restless legs syndrome as men.1
+Women are twice as likely to develop Restless Legs Syndrome as men1.

-There’s also a link between restless legs syndrome and pregnancy.
+There’s also a link between Restless Legs Syndrome and pregnancy.
 About 1 in 5 pregnant women will experience symptoms in the last three months of their pregnancy, although it’s not clear exactly why this is.
-In such cases, restless legs syndrome usually disappears after the woman has given birth.2
+In such cases, Restless Legs Syndrome usually disappears after birth2.

-In most cases, doctors do not know the cause of restless legs syndrome; however, they suspect that genes play a role.
-Nearly half of people with RLS also have a family member with the condition.
+In most cases, doctors do not know the cause of Restless Legs Syndrome; however, they suspect that genes play a role.
+Nearly half of people with Restless Leg Syndrome also have a family member with the condition.
 This has led them to believe that the condition may run in families.

-Other factors of RLS may include alcohol use and sleep deprivation, may trigger symptoms or make them worse.
+Other factors of Restless Leg Syndrome may include alcohol use.
+Sleep deprivation may trigger symptoms or make them worse.
 Improving sleep or eliminating alcohol use in these cases may relieve symptoms.